 - The HEART framework helps break down how UX can be impacted inside and outside of the software.
 This is most important to help identify at-risk customers.

-- The best place to start with churn reduction is targeting at-risk customers.
-Threats and signs can depend on your SaaS and industry, but a universal signal is engagement.
-App usage metrics are paramount to track which customers are decreasing their usage of your app, allowing sales and customer success to jump in before it's too late.
+- The best place to start with churn reduction is by targeting at-risk customers.
+Threats and signs can depend on your SaaS and industry, but a universal signal is an engagement.
+App usage metrics are paramount to tracking which customers are decreasing their usage of your app, allowing sales and customer success to jump in before it's too late.

 ARR growth tip #6: Increase ARPU and LTV

 - Sales may have gotten used to offering discounts and focusing on new business at the expense of driving upsells and potentially renewals.